top of page

 Performance Metrics and ROI Attribution

 Return on investment (ROI) attribution is one of the most important metrics for B2B organizations.
-By 2025, marketing operations teams will need sophisticated attribution models that account for the increasingly complex customer journey.
+Marketing Operations teams will need sophisticated attribution models that account for the increasingly complex customer journey.
 Multi-touch attribution, powered by AI, will allow teams to accurately determine which channels, tactics, and touchpoints contribute most to revenue.
 This will enable marketing teams to optimize spending and resource allocation based on real performance data.

 Operational Efficiency Metrics